Saturday, 31 May 2014

 X-Men Origins: Wolverine

 Origins is full of this kind of trickery.
-It proposes something great like immortal war men, or a superhero entry with the shape and hue of Mr Majestyk, then cruelly snatches it away to play with histrionic computer effects.
-The usual Marvel franchise break between talking scenes and action interludes is hilariously pronounced in this film.
-Hood and Cinematographer Donald McAlpine ground the film in location lumberjacking shot like Vilmos Zsigmond working in his 1970s heyday.
-Mood established, actors glowing with a sheen of grease and sweat, they hand over to at least seventeen different special effects companies that specialise in absolute fucking nonsense.
-Origins wants to walk tall, testing the limits of cornered masculinity.
-Unfortunately it has to be the latest instalment in Fox's billion dollar X-Men investment.
+It proposes something great like immortal war men, or a superhero entry with the shape and hue of Mr Majestyk, then cruelly snatches it away to mess about with histrionic, and not terribly impressive computer effects.
+The usual Marvel franchise break between talking scenes and action interludes is hilariously pronounced in this film then.
+Hood and Cinematographer Donald McAlpine (not to mention, allegedly, director Richard Donner) ground the film in a lumberjacking location shot like Vilmos Zsigmond working his magic during his 1970s heyday.
+But, mood established and actors glowing with a sheen of greasy sweat, they hand over production to at least seventeen different special effects companies who, judged on this piece, all specialise in absolute fucking nonsense.
+Origins wants to walk tall, testing the limits of cornered masculinity with an always reliable Hugh Jackman but, unfortunately, it's trapped having to be the latest instalment in Fox's billion dollar X-Men investment.

 X-Men: The Last Stand